technical-aditya-rathore/technical-aditya-rathore/README.md

 ### A dedicated and compassionate  student with a strong passion in data science,analytics and programming, driven by a desire to create innovative digital solutions and continuously improve technical skills.

-<div  style="background-color: transperant; display:inline-flex; flex-direction:row; justify-content:space-between; align-items:center;">I'm currently learning HTML, CSS, JavaScript for frontend development.
-I'm also expanding my knowledge in Python and have basic knowledge in C.</div>
+<div  style="background-color: transperant; display:inline-flex; flex-direction:row; justify-content:space-between; align-items:center;">I'm currently practising and gaining knowledge in python and its libraries like numpy,pandas,...,sql,postgreSQL and having strong grab on few programming languages :-C,Javascript,html,css and also well use to with PowerBI,Tableau,(EDA).</div>
 <br>